lalithl1993/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * Events can be used to perform actions when state changes happen in your AWS resources.
 * Logs can be aggregated in a single place to better troubleshoot.
 Remember that you need to install an agent on the EC2 instance.
 * By default, Matrics on EC2 instances are: CPU related, Disk related, Network related and Status check related.
+* -cloud watch can be used for monitoring errors in lambda
+* -cloud trail is encrypted by default
+* -cloud trail intigrity validation feature

 Remember that: